rwxrob/zet/docs/2313/README.md

-# Tragic death of Kris_Nova has me reeling
+# Tragic death of KrisNova has me reeling

 Today I planned on the Pride parade for reasons I have written about elsewhere.
 As I prepared for the stream creating OBS scenes and stuff I found myself breaking down randomly emotionally.
 It's been such a journey.
-Then today just as I exited my car to go cover the Pride celebration parade I got the news that Kris_Nova died in a climbing accident.
+Then today just as I exited my car to go cover the Pride celebration parade I got the news that KrisNova died in a climbing accident.
 I'd been wondering where she had gone.

 The news overwhelmed me.
 She's fought for so much her life to have lost it so suddenly and tragically.
 I was already dealing with people I love struggling to stay alive wanting to kill themselves trying to deal with LGBTQIA+ issues in 2023.
 Walking around the parade I mostly just let the Parade sound fill my head.
 It was hard to talk anyway.
 It took everything to keep from smiling ear to ear sometimes with my toothless grin.
 (I didn't want to scare the children.)